AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

 ### PolkaAirdrop UI Mockups

-Our team already developed an UI mockup in the OpenAI platform for our PolkaAirdrops GPT AI.
+Our team already developed an UI mockup in the OpenAI platform for our PolkaAirdrops GPT.
 This is shown in the figure below.

  ![overview of GPTs in the OpenAI platform](./OpenAI_GPTs.png)

-As you can see in the figure, the users will see our PolkaAirdrops GPT AI  where they can manage the Airdrop campaing and also claim the NFT airdrops.
+As you can see in the figure, the users will see our PolkaAirdrops GPT where they can manage the airdrop campaing and also claim the NFT airdrops.
-The PolkaAirdrop is a specific GPT that is viewed and directly accessible by billions of users worldwide that it is using the OpenAI platform.
-Users can install it for free in their own OpenAI platform.
+The PolkaAirdrops GPT is a specific GPT that is viewed and directly accessible by billions of users worldwide that are using the OpenAI platform.
+Users can install it for free in their own OpenAI UI.

 Once users have been installed the PolkaAirdrop, they will see the PolkaAirdrop UI as seen in the figure below.